 Those that have read many of my threads know that I've stated that the surgeon has always had the easiest of jobs when it comes to spinal problems.
 They have all the training and skills, so they go in and do their work.
 Then they turn you over to the hospital, the nursing teams and physician assistance and therapists.
-Then the HARD
+Thats when the HARD time begins.

 Keep these three words always on your mind